What is Desert Knowledge Australia?

 What is the DKA Solar Centre?

 The DKA Solar Centre is of particular interest to WINAICO and our partners as it is a live demonstration of module performance in extreme climatic conditions.
-The site consists of (currently) 38 separate solar installations by different solar module manufacturers installed at various times of the last 12 years.
+The site consists of (currently) 38 separate solar installations by different solar module manufacturers installed at various times over the last 12 years.

-The reason for this introduction to this project is because WINAICO is one of these Installation Sites.
+The reason for this introduction to this project is that WINAICO is one of these Installation Sites.
 Installation number 34 is a WINAICO solar emplacement established in 2012 a few weeks after our company began operation in Australia.
 The DKA Solar Centre was the perfect opportunity to demonstrate the performance of our modules and help develop trust with the early solar market.

 Monitoring Performance since 2012

 Solar modules will degrade over their technical lifespans due to natural chemical reactions within the silicon cells.
-Limiting the amount of performance degradation over a modules lifetime is a longevity consideration that sits on the minds of only high quality solar manufacturers.
-The Alice Springs environment can generate high winds, excessive dust, extreme heat and cold all within the same day.
+Limiting the amount of performance degradation over a module’s lifetime is a longevity consideration that sits on the minds of only high-quality solar manufacturers.
+The Alice Springs environment can generate high winds, excessive dust, extreme heat, and cold all within the same day.
 The 8 years of installation can help identify the performance of the WINAICO modules and track their degradation in this inhospitable Australian environment.